lepelog/botw-all-compendium-pictures-routing/route.md

 general route idea (TODO):
 goron pillars, FM to Magmarok, akkala kilton, warp back to shrine, all of gerudo, refight,

-warp to Vah Ruta, rock launch to pillars, listen, NE to trees, **Hyrule Herb** and Radish, tree carry NE, when it lands right launch NW to southest Tingle island, **Water Octorok**, make it morning, treelaunch to shrinering, do shrine
+warp to Goron City (Shae Mo'sah), up to minecart, bomb over to other, flying machine to eldin pillars, flying machine to **Igneo Talus Titan**, stun with ice arrow, kill with Boulder Breaker, activate shrine, make night, fly to kilton in skull lake, talk, fly E to Lynel in the woods with a **Mighty Lynel Sword**, **Mighty Lynel Shield**, grab bow, N to Lynel with **Mighty Lynel Spear**, E to flame, short trip to monster camp for **Spiked Moblin Spear**, **Dragonbone Boko Shield**, killl a moblin for something that can carry the flame, throw it down with flame, arrow shooting, carrying to akkala ancient techlab, buy as much as you can (shield is nice), treelaunch S to stable with **Donkey**, **Highland Sheep**, get horse, ride S and hope for a yiga blademaster with a **Windcleaver**

-warp to zoras domain (Ne‘ez Yohma), drop down left, up waterfall, follow path follow rings to shrine, grab electric arrows there, do shrine, beat up the lynel on to of the mountain for **Lynel Bow**, **Lynel Sword** and **Lynel Shield**, tree launch NEE, **Lizalfos** with **Lizal Boomerang** and **Lizal Shield** there, up hill and kill all the guardians here with ancient arrows, grab their stuff, **Blue Moblin** with **Moblin Club** next to shrine, do shrine, make sunny day, drop SW for **Common Sparrow**
+\[TODO: test if this can be done after akkala+miphas\]

-warp to ruta eat attack up, refight
+Warp to stasis, boulder launch to **Giant Horse**, get on another horse, ride S to the **Lynel**, kill with Revalis Bow and elemental arrows, **Savage Lynel Bow**, **Lynel Spear**, ride more S to next Lynel w/ **Lynel Crusher**

-warp to Naboris, launch with rock from E korok puzzle to pillars, another rocklaunch with korok rock, drop down to **Molduking**, tripleurbosa and shock arrow shot, go to shrine, do shrine
+warp to Naboris, launch with rock to pillars, surf down to wooden box, launch to **Molduking**, bomb, tripleurbosa and shock arrow shot, go to shrine, do shrine

 warp to gerudo town (Daqo Chisay) make night, equip gerudo clothes, buy sand seal, to kiltons montershop, **Traveler‘s Claymore** on statue